Sytuz/TAI_Project3/README.md

 - Extract more than 1 segment for a song, perform a combined evaluation by making the NCD average (a way to replicate the behavior of an ensemble method).
 - Test with more diversified and better chosen songs.
 - Test with different sample lengths and compare the results.

+### Maximum Frequency Method Comparison: Custom vs. Professor's Implementation

+After our presentation, we learned that our results were far from our colleagues' implementations, and we were asked by the professors to compare our maximum frequency extraction method with theirs.
+As such, we implemented the professor's version of the maximum frequency extraction method, which is based on the original `GetMaxFreqs.cpp` algorithm provided by the professors.
+This section summarizes the key differences between our custom implementation and the professor's version, along with the performance impact and lessons learned.

+#### Key Algorithmic Differences

+**1. Down-sampling Strategy**
+- **Professor's Approach**: Applies 4x down-sampling during preprocessing, reducing computational complexity while focusing on lower frequencies where most musical information resides
+- **Custom Approach**: Processes all samples without down-sampling, maintaining full frequency resolution but increasing noise sensitivity

+**2. Window Parameters and Overlap**
+- **Professor's Approach**: Fixed 1024-sample window with 256-sample shift (75% overlap), providing optimal temporal resolution for music analysis
+- **Custom Approach**: User-configurable parameters that may not be optimized for the specific domain

+**3. Frequency Range Focus**
+- **Professor's Approach**: Limits frequency indices to 255 bins, focusing on the perceptually most relevant range (0-5.5kHz at 44.1kHz sampling)
+- **Custom Approach**: Uses full frequency range, potentially including less informative high-frequency content

+**4. Normalization Strategy**
+- **Professor's Approach**: Preserves raw power spectrum relationships without normalization, maintaining natural energy distribution
+- **Custom Approach**: Normalizes FFT magnitudes by window size, potentially losing important relative energy information

+**5. Stereo Processing**
+- **Professor's Approach**: Direct channel summation during FFT preparation, preserving energy and avoiding precision loss
+- **Custom Approach**: Pre-conversion to mono by averaging, which may reduce signal energy

+#### Performance Impact

+The professor's implementation consistently outperforms the custom implementation:

+TODO : Meter dados empíricos sobre a performance do professor vs. o nosso

+#### Lessons Learned

+TODO : Metemos 'lessons learned'?
+Ou apenas uma comparação final?

+This comparison highlights the importance of domain knowledge in algorithm design.
+While the custom implementation is more general-purpose and flexible, the professor's version demonstrates that:

+1. **Empirical validation** of parameters is crucial for real-world performance
+2. **Domain constraints** can be leveraged as optimization opportunities
+3. **Simplicity and focus** often outperform complex, general solutions
+4. **Energy relationships** in audio signals are more important than absolute values for similarity tasks

+The superior performance of the professor's implementation (achieving up to 70.6% accuracy vs. the custom implementation's lower performance) validates the importance of domain-specific algorithm design and empirical parameter tuning in audio processing applications.

 ### License